sibiantony/ssleuth/README.md

 SSleuth
 =======

-SSleuth is a firefox addon that ranks an established SSL/TLS connection to estimate the connection strength.
+SSleuth is a Firefox addon that ranks an established SSL/TLS connection to estimate the connection strength.
 It also gives a brief summary of the important SSL/TLS connection parameters.